Skip to content

 Alarms, both built in and custom, can be made available to an application by mapping the desired property to a tag in the Modbus server.

-Include the alarm in the Modbus server (by mapping your alarm property) to make it available to your application, in the same manner as any other tag.
+Include the alarm in the Modbus server (by mapping your alarm property) to make it available to your application.

-- Create a user tag in the Modbus Server (of
+1. Create a user tag in the Modbus Server (of ConstructFromMnemonic type) and deploy the updated map.

-type) and Deploy the updated map. - In Unity, add alarm limits to the new tag using the User Alarm Config page.
+2. In Unity Edge, add alarm limits to the new tag using the User Alarm Config page.
 For simple on/off alarms, set the alarm limits (for example) to LoLo/Lo = -10, Hi = 0, HiHi = 10.